GeneDx/txt2hpo/README.md

 ```

-By default `txt2hpo` will attempt to correct spelling, at the cost of slower processing speed.
+`txt2hpo` will attempt to correct spelling errors by default, at the cost of slower processing speed.
-This feature can be turned off using the `correct_spelling` flag.
+This feature can be turned off by setting the `correct_spelling` flag to `False`.

 ```python
 from txt2hpo.extract import hpo